Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Algorithmic Framework

-In order to benefit from its advantages without running into the aforementioned issues, we propose to employ the GAN as an overrelaxation step in conjunction with a traditional HMC algorithm.
-In this manner we are able to substantially reduce autocorrelations while still approaching the correct distribution of the theory.
-Accelerating HMC simulations with machine learning was explored for restricted Boltzmann machines in \cite{1712.03893}.
+In order to avoid the aforementioned issues, we propose to implement the GAN as an overrelaxation step, which can then be integrated into any action-based importance sampling algorithm.
+In this manner, autocorrelations can be reduced substantially while still asymptotically approaching the correct distribution of the theory.
 Our method of selecting suitable candidate configurations is based on \cite{1805.07281}, where GANs are proposed as an ansatz to the more general task of solving inverse problems.